ArifChaudhary/celery_project/README.md

+# Celery-Project
+django-celery-email-send
+send email using django celery

 A Django email backend that uses a Celery queue for out-of-band sending of the messages.

 Warning

 This version requires the following versions:

-Python >= 3.5
+Python >= 3.6
-Django 2.2, and 3.0
+Django 3.2
-Celery 4.0
+Celery 5.0.5

-# Celery-Project
-django-celery-email-send
-send email using django celery

 Installation
 You can install Celery either via the Python Package Index (PyPI) or from source.